pypa/packaging/docs/markers.rst

     This class abstracts handling markers for dependencies of a project.
 It can be passed a single marker or multiple markers that are ANDed or ORed together.
-Each marker will be parsed according to PEP 508.
+Each marker will be parsed according to the specification.

     :param str markers: The string representation of a marker or markers.
     :raises InvalidMarker: If the given ``markers`` are not parseable, then